White Horse Insurance Ireland dac (“we” “our” or “us”) is part of the Thomas Cook Group.

 We collect details of your visits to our Sites and Apps (including, but not limited to, traffic data, location data and weblogs) whether this is required for our own purposes or otherwise, and of the resources that you access.
 We use third party technology services, such as Google Analytics to administer these services.

 We collect details of website(s) you visited before you use a link to our Sites, pages visited in our Sites, and time spent on each page.

-We might also receive your personal data from third party sources who collect information about you on our behalf.
+We might also receive your personal data from third party sources who collect information about you.
 This includes:

 If you tell a third party that you would like to receive marketing communications from us, they will securely transfer your contact details and marketing preferences to us.

 If you complete any of our customer feedback questionnaires/surveys, the information you provide will be processed on our behalf and provided to us by a third party such as Trust Pilot A/S.

 Your personal data is held on a combination of our own systems and systems of the suppliers we use to provide our services.
 Read more here...

 When you give your personal data to us, some personal data will also need to be given to and processed and stored by relevant third parties.
 These third parties include:

 other companies within the Thomas Cook Group.

 our product partners, data processors (companies that act as service providers under contract with us and only process your personal information as instructed by us).